qiyangduan/standard-models-1/telco/churn_prediction.md

 ![Churn Stats](https://lh3.googleusercontent.com/H4kvIvyq-XldLz0jwFKYP4mbyiORZ3tOqkFplxwji1LyWAyTyaqha5LKhPzj5oGVc_G5FbeY8peZJueiMI-mf11-hCZCwPMBnjpzBjGDSefll-bSfs_bqikJIof_kIhCb3zeNmY)

-Losing customer means huge lost of monthly subscription income.
+Losing customer means lost of monthly subscription income.
 Also operators have to spend more money to win back new customers.
 Therefore, a good churn management solution is very important to every telecom operator.

 ## Business Problem
 There may be minor differences of defining a churner in different operators.
 For example one operator may treat those prepaid subscribers who did not use the service for 3 months as already churned.
 Another operator may define only those who canceled services as churned.
 You may simply choose a definition consistent to your organization.